 The forecast models each of the four journey purposes for overnight tourism (holidays, business, visiting friends and relatives and miscellaneous journeys), and 17 categories of spending for leisure day trips, separately.

-2020 forecast: We have forecast a central scenario for Britain of £34.4 billion in domestic tourism spending in 2020, down 62% compared to 2019 when spending by domestic tourists in Britain was £91.6bn.
-This comprises £9.9bn from overnight tourism, down from £24.7bn in 2019, and £24.6bn from day trips, down from £67.0bn in 2019.
-In total, this represents a loss of £57.2bn (£14.7bn from overnights and £42.4bn from leisure day trips).
-The 2020 forecast is for a decline of 60% for overnights and 63% for leisure day trips, although with different pattern of recovery.
-While some categories of day trips started to recover first, others were still very limited.
+2020: as there is no official domestic tourism data for 2020 yet, we have forecast estimates for domestic tourism spending in 2020.
+We have forecast £34.0 billion in domestic tourism spending in 2020, down 63% compared to 2019 when spending by domestic tourists in Britain was £91.6bn.
+This comprises £9.8bn from overnight tourism, down from £24.7bn in 2019, and £24.2bn from day trips, down from £67.0bn in 2019.
+In total, this represents a loss of £57.6bn (£14.9bn from overnights and £42.7bn from leisure day trips).
+The 2020 forecast is for a decline of 60% for overnights and 64% for leisure day trips, although with different patterns throughout the year and by journey purpose.

 As with our inbound forecast, this is a short-term forecast that describes one possible outturn and involves many assumptions and simplifications due to the fast-moving and uncertain situation; it is therefore subject to revision.
-The forecast assumes a slow recovery in early 2021 before a step change in the spring as restrictions ease and confidence returns, followed by a gradual recovery throughout the rest of the year and beyond.
-Medical assumptions are as per the inbound forecast.
-By the end of 2021 we do not expect that we will be back to pre-COVID levels of spending in any domestic tourism journey purpose or activity type, although we are forecasting that by the end of the year the value of spending will be back to 84% of 2019 levels.
+The forecast assumes a step change in mid-May as restrictions ease and confidence returns, followed by a gradual recovery throughout the rest of the year and beyond.
+We are likely to see different patterns of recovery for different purposes of overnight trips and for different categories of day trips.
+We do not expect an immediate return to pre-COVID levels of spending in any domestic tourism journey purpose or activity type, although we anticipate different recovery rates in different areas; some could see a strong summer while other remain below baseline levels for much longer.